Chris Hoy: 2012 Olympics

 Hoy was an ambassador for the 2012 Olympic Games in London.
 Hoy led Team GB out as the team's flag carrier at the opening ceremony.
 He then went on to win gold in the team sprint with Jason Kenny and Philip Hindes, setting a new world record in the velodrome and becoming Team GB's joint gold record holder with Sir Steve Redgrave's tally of five gold medals with a total of six medals (5 gold, 1 silver).

-On 7 August 2012 Hoy won gold in the Keirin to overtake Sir Steve Redgrave and become the most successful British olympian ever, winning a total of 6 gold medals.
+On 7 August 2012, Hoy won gold in the Keirin to overtake Sir Steve Redgrave and become the most successful British Olympian ever, winning a total of 6 gold medals.
 This also made him the joint holder of most medals won by any British athlete in the Olympic Games with fellow cyclist Sir Bradley Wiggins and Jason Kenny.

 Retirement

-On 18 April 2013 Hoy announced his retirement from competitive cycling.
+On 18 April 2013, Hoy announced his retirement from competitive cycling.
 He said he was very proud to have taken part in the transformation of the sport.

+Since retiring, Hoy has been a regular pundit for BBC coverage of cycling events.
+The include three Commonwealth Games: Glasgow 2014, Gold Coast 2018 and Birmingham 2022, and three Summer Olympic Games: Rio 2016, Tokyo 2020 and Paris 2024.